 I'm a scientist and science communication practitioner.
 I write and talk about water, wildfire, climate change, and people.
 My work has been published at New Republic, On Being, Bay Nature, and more.
 My book Getting to the Heart of Science Communication: A Guide to Engagement is now available from Island Press wherever books are sold.
 You can find me on Twitter @frkearns and Instagram @fkearns, sign up for my periodic newsletter The Hard Stuff.
 You can also listen to Water Talk -- a podcast hosted by Mallika Nocco, Sam Sandoval, and me.

 I earned my bachelor's degree in environmental science, geology, and political science from Northern Arizona University and my doctoral degree from the Department of Environmental Science, Policy, and Management at the University of California, Berkeley.
 I have developed science communication projects at the Ecological Society of America, served as a AAAS Science and Policy Fellow at the U.S. Department of State, managed a wildfire research and outreach center at UC Berkeley, and bridged science and policy advocacy efforts at the Pew Charitable Trusts.
-I currently work in a university water institute.
+I currently work at the California Institute for Water Resources.